mantil-io/mantil/commands.md

 ## mantil deploy --help
 ```
-Creates infrastructure and deploys updates to lambda functions
+Deploys updates to stages

+This command checks if any assets, code or configuration have changed since the last deployment
+and applies the necessary updates.

+The --stage flag accepts any existing stage and defaults to the default stage if omitted.

 Usage:
   mantil deploy [flags]

 Flags:
-  -s, --stage string   name of the stage to deploy to
+  -s, --stage string   the name of the stage to deploy to

 Global Flags:
       --help       show command help